Are you prepared for natural disasters?

 - Information on feeding schedules, medical conditions, behavior problems, and the name and number of your veterinarian in case you have to foster or board your pets.

 - Your pets favorite toy and a blanket to help keep them calm during an emergency.

 The ASPCA recommends using a rescue sticker alert to let people know that pets are inside your home.
 Make sure it is visible to rescue workers and that it includes the types and number of pets in your household.
 Make sure to also include your veterinarian’s phone number.

 If you must evacuate with your pets (and if time allows) write “EVACUATED” across the stickers so rescue workers don’t waste time looking for them.

 While many of us with autoimmune diseases such as Myositis need to focus on creating a plan that will involve physical help transporting us to safety, having a team of friends and relatives on board is essential.

 With proper planning, you, your service animal, your pets, and your family/support network can be properly prepared if asked to evacuate.
 These ideas can help ensure that all of your materials and belongings are safe and put together beforehand so you do not have to stress at the last minute.

-Some resources you can use:
+Some outside resources

 Join our email updates and newsletter